-As commodity prices themselves are outside the Group's control, the competitiveness and sustainable longterm profitability depends significantly on the Group's ability to reduce costs and maintain a broad spectrum of low-cost, efficient operations.
-The high level of fixed costs in its industrial activities makes it difficult for the Group to quickly respond to price fluctuations.
+As commodity prices are outside the Group's control, the competitiveness and sustainable long-term profitability of the Group depends significantly on its ability to reduce costs and maintain a broad spectrum of low-cost, efficient operations.
+The high level of fixed costs in its industrial activities makes it difficult for the Group to respond quickly to price fluctuations.
 Because the Group cannot always pass increases in production costs on to customers, any increases in input costs will adversely affect the business, results of operations and financial condition of the Group.
-In the current challenging, lower-margin environment, there is a greater emphasis on the need to reduce costs and/or curtail activities.